jundalisay/sp/content/en/research/rand/intellectual/part-06.md

 ---
-title: "For the New Intellectual"
+title: "Hume and Kant"
-heading: "Part 1"
+heading: "Part 6"
 description: ""
 c: "firebrick"
 weight: 45
 date: 2025-10-05
 icon: Ayn Rand
 writer:
-  name: Ayn Ramd
+  name: Ayn Rand
   url: https://en.wikipedia.org/wiki/Ayn_Rand
 ---

-When Hume declared that he saw objects moving about, but never saw such a thing as “causality”—it was the voice of Attila that men were hearing.
+Hume declared that he saw objects moving about, but never saw “causality”.

+It was the voice of Attila that men were hearing.

 It was Attila’s soul that spoke when Hume declared that he experienced a flow of fleeting states inside his skull, such as sensations, feelings or memories, but had never caught the experience of such a thing as consciousness or self.

-When Hume declared that the apparent existence of an object did not guarantee that it would not vanish spontaneously next moment, and the sunrise of today did not prove that the sun would rise tomorrow; when he declared that philosophical speculation was a game, like chess or hunting, of no significance whatever to the practical course of human existence, since reason proved that existence was unintelligible and only the ignorant maintained the illusion of knowledge—all of this accompanied by vehement opposition to the mysticism of the Witch Doctor and by protestations of loyalty to reason and science—what men were hearing was the manifesto of a philosophical movement that can be designated only as Attila-ism.
+Hume declared that:
+- the apparent existence of an object did not guarantee that it would not vanish spontaneously next moment
+- the sunrise of today did not prove that the sun would rise tomorrow
+- philosophical speculation was a game, like chess or hunting, of no significance whatever to the practical course of human existence
+  - This was because reason proved that existence was unintelligible and only the ignorant maintained the illusion of knowledge

+He had:
+- a vehement opposition to the mysticism of the Witch Doctor
+- loyalty to reason and science

+What men were hearing was the manifesto of a philosophical movement that I call Attila-ism.

 If it were possible for an animal to describe the content of his consciousness, the result would be a transcript of Hume’s philosophy.
 Hume’s conclusions